VedangAsgaonkar/Quantum-Computing-SoC-2021/README.md

 * Employing phase kickback of the X gate on auxiliary $\frac{|0\rangle - |1\rangle}{\sqrt{2}}$ to interconvert phase and value oracles
 * Construction of oracles based on some classical operations
 * Construction of superposition using H gate.
 The parallel processing power of quantum circuits

+## Quantum Fourier Transform
+* We studied the discrete fourier transform, its inverse.
+We understood the quantum algorithm for it, which is more efficient than the classical FFT
+* We understood the phase finding algorithm for finding phase of eigenvalues.
+We studied about the number of qubits neede for a given accuracy threshold.
+We also studied, how a superposition of eigenvectors can be used for this algorithm
+* We used phase finding for the order finding algorithm by using an oracle which performs the modular exponentiation in terms of qubits.
+We found the eigenvectors and eigenvalues of such an oracle in terms of the order.
+We then supplied a superposition of these eigenvectors i.e. the zero state and use phase estimation to find the order in constant time
+* We then employed order finding for the Schor's algorithm, to find prime factors
+* We generalised this method to the period finding problem.
+We also generalised to functions of higher dimensions by solving the discrete logarithm problem

+## Quantum Search
+* We understood the idea of oracles, and the fact that verification is not the same as solving *